Why Some Young People Fear Social Isolation More Than COVID-19

 "After not being protected, after not being taken seriously, they were asked to take extreme measures to protect other groups and to put themselves at risk by doing so," Jacobs says.

-There is a biological basis for young peoples' need for socialization.
+There is a biological basis for young people's need for socialization.
 Scientists say bonding isn't a luxury; it's critical for development.

 Young brains need social connection to feel secure about their identity and place in the world, says Gregory Lewis, who studies the neurobiology of social interaction at Indiana University.